UzitheI/sentiment_analysis_nlp/README.md

 ## Project Overview

 The repository includes code that applies NLP methods to analyze sentiment in textual data.
-Specifically, it contains a Jupyter Notebook titled `Sentiment_analysis_IMDB.ipynb`, which likely demonstrates sentiment analysis on IMDB movie reviews.
+It contains a Jupyter Notebook titled `Sentiment_analysis_IMDB.ipynb`, which demonstrates sentiment analysis on IMDB movie reviews.

 ## Features